-- Candidates are under formal examination conditions from the moment they enter the room in which they will be taking their examination(s) until the point at which they are permitted to leave.
-Any malpractice suspected or actual, from this point must be reported to the relevant awarding body (ICE 19.1) - Where a candidate is being disruptive, the invigilator must warn the candidate that he/she may be removed from the examination room.
-The candidate must also be warned that the awarding body will be informed and may decide to penalise them, which could include disqualification (ICE 24.1)
+Candidates must not open the question paper until the examination begins.
+If they do, this must be reported to the relevant awarding body (ICE 19.1)

-- The head of centre must report to the awarding body immediately all cases of suspected or actual malpractice in connection with the examination (ICE 24.3) - Form JCQ/M1 Report of suspected candidate malpractice must be completed (ICE 24.3) - The head of centre has the authority to remove a candidate from the examination room but should only do so if the candidate would disrupt others by remaining in the room (ICE 24.3) - Where candidates commit malpractice, the awarding body may decide to penalise them, which could include disqualification.
-Candidates should be warned of the possible penalties an awarding body may apply as detailed in the JCQ publication Suspected Malpractice: Policies and Procedures (ICE 24.5) - In cases of suspected malpractice, examination scripts must be packed as normal and Form JCQ/M1 must be submitted separately to the relevant awarding body (ICE 24.6)
+- Where a candidate is being disruptive, the invigilator must warn the candidate that they may be removed from the examination room.
+The candidate must also be warned that the awarding body will be informed and may decide to penalise them, which could include disqualification (ICE 24.1) - The head of centre must report to the awarding body immediately all cases of suspected or actual malpractice in connection with the examination (ICE 24.3) - Form JCQ/M1 Report of suspected candidate malpractice must be completed where appropriate (ICE 24.3) - The head of centre has the authority to remove a candidate from the examination room but should only do so if the candidate would disrupt others by remaining in the room (ICE 24.3) - Where candidates commit malpractice, the awarding body may decide to penalise them, which could include disqualification.
+Candidates should be warned of the possible penalties an awarding body may apply as detailed in the JCQ document Suspected Malpractice: Policies and Procedures (ICE 24.5) - In cases of suspected malpractice, examination scripts must be packed as normal and Form JCQ/M1 must be submitted separately to the relevant awarding body (ICE 24.6)